• Skip to primary navigation

 By the way, if you’re not in the mood for potato soup, try this Leek Soup without Potatoes!

-This Colcannon soup uses simple yet rich ingredients to get a creamy, nutritious soup made with butter, cream and best of all kale!
+This Colcannon soup uses simple yet rich ingredients to get a creamy, nutritious soup made with butter, cream, and, best of all, kale!

 In different parts of Ireland, you’ll find different ingredients like some will have onions, other regions will not.
 Others will have chives or cabbage, and it’s often served with ham, bacon or corned beef.

 In fact, if you’re going all out for St. Patrick’s Day, try this Smoked Corned Beef Brisket!
-Then you can add chopped brisket on top, instead of crispy bacon.
+Then you can add chopped brisket on top instead of crispy bacon.

 Stovetop directions